About

 Gabe Giro

-Today I work as a fractional engineering leader.
-I embed with founders and small teams as the senior technical person they don't yet have full-time — setting architecture direction, reviewing the work, leading hiring, and shipping production code alongside their developers.
+Today I work as a senior AI, mobile, and full-stack engineer.
+I embed with founders and small teams as the senior technical person they don't yet have full-time, setting architecture direction, reviewing the work, leading hiring, and shipping production code alongside their developers.
 I'm hands-on by default.
 Strategy without execution is rarely useful, and I'd rather be in the PR than in the slide deck.

 Track record